Ahhgust/PeptideLR/README.md

 The code base is composed of three components:
 * The data (suffix arrays).
 Data must be stored in a directory call ProtengineR3/ in the same directory as the installation (PeptideLR/).
 Symbolic links are okay.
 * The suffix array source code.
 The LR calculator uses underlying routines (written in C/C++) from Protengine (the suffix array and related code).
 Protengine must be installed/compiled exactly as it is described in the *Setup* section.
-* The LR calculator itself.
-The code for this is written in Python with minimal dependencies (v3.*, though note it does need numpy)

 ## Funding

 This research is based upon work supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via contract number 2018-18041000003.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.